Links to Amazon on this blog are affiliate links*

 And breastfeeding… well I wanted to know what to expect.
 How often would I be whipping my boobs out?
 What was the typical day going to look like?

 I found myself on Pinterest just looking around and doing some basic searches on these topics.
 I ran into the idea of baby schedules at this point.
 Being a type A, structured person, I really appreciated the idea of having a schedule and a plan for the day.
-Mostly, however, I was saving these ideas because they answered the above questions.
+Mostly, however, I was saving these ideas because they answered the above questions and I could know what to expect.

 I had several examples saved of what a newborn schedule might look like.
 These schedules included the number of times I should expect to feed the baby, along with how many naps the baby should take at that age, and how often the baby might be waking in the middle of the night.
 They weren’t all exactly alike, but it gave me a good baseline of what to expect.